-LGBTQ (sometimes LGBTQIA or LGBT+) stands for lesbian, gay, bisexual, transgender, and queer; the I and A are for intersex and asexual.
+LGBTQ (sometimes LGBTQIA or LGBT+) stands for lesbian, gay, bisexual, transgender, and queer (or questioning ); the I and A are for intersex and asexual.
 It’s a broad term for a community that includes more than just gays and lesbians, and it’s not only about sexual orientation—transgender and intersex people may identify as straight.

 The LGBTQ acronym is the term most commonly used when discussing this group, as it’s much more inclusive than, say, gay.
-(Obviously LGBTQIA is more inclusive than LGBT.)
+(Obviously LGBTQIA is more inclusive than LGBTQ.)
 Another broadly inclusive word is queer, which is preferred by lots of people whose identities straddle one or more categories.
-However, queer is less often used in formal contexts.
+However, queer is used less often outside academic contexts.

 Using inclusive language means not assuming your reader is straight.
 Spouse is preferable to husband or wife not just because it avoids sexism but also because it makes room for same-sex couples.

 - The mad scientists usually bring their wives to the supervillains gala.
 X

 - The mad scientists usually bring their spouses to the supervillains gala. ✓